Coreyboy1820/Smart-Clamp/README.md

 ## Challenges we ran into

 We ran into a lot of problems with our IMU device.
-Originally we had one picked out but the open source drivers available were way too large for the Pico W. So we opted for a much older IMU, the MPU6050 that was much easier to work with.
+Originally we had one picked out but the open-source drivers available were way too large for the Pico W. So we opted for a much older IMU, the MPU6050 that was much easier to work with.
 We had a lot of trouble with the OLED and getting it to update the screen properly.
 We also had trouble sending the correct data to the database.
 We had to do a lot of debugging to get everything working properly because sometimes the hardware would just stop and start working randomly it seemed.
+At one point we lost half of the pins on one of our RPi Pico W's and had to rewire everything.

 ## Accomplishments that we're proud of